Skip to content

 Criterion 1: The predicted temperature

-Temperature Japanese name °C Recommended Ideal material
+Temperature Japanese name °C Recommended container Ideal material

 Costs 花冷え (Hana-bie) 10°C Guinomi versatile Porcelain

-Costs 涼冷え (Suzu-bie) 15°C Guinomi/Ochoko Fine pottery
+Costs 涼冷え (Suzu-bie) 15°C Guinomi / Ochoko Fine pottery

-Ambient 常温 (Jō-on) 20°C Ochoko/Masu Pottery
+Ambient 常温 (Jō-on) 20°C Ochoko / Masu / Sakazuki Pottery / Wood / Lacquer

 Lukewarm 人肌燗 (Hitohada-kan) 35°C Ochoko pottery Insulating pottery